Chip Roy: Immigration and Islam

+In April 2026, Roy introduced the "Mamdani Act", which would allow for immigrants who have advocated for or are affiliated with socialism, communism, Marxism or Islamic fundamentalism to be subject to deportation, denaturalization, and denial of citizenship or entry; and remove the ability for courts to review any determination made under its provisions.
+He cited the 2025 election of Zohran Mamdani as mayor of New York City in the bill, having called him an "Islamist Marxist".

 Gun rights

 Roy is an outspoken critic of gun control, having made several speeches in support of gun rights.
 The NRA Political Victory Fund has repeatedly given him an "A" rating and endorsement.

 Earmarks

 Roy voiced strong opposition to a March 2021 House Republican secret ballot of 102–84 to return earmarks to internal rules, saying, "It is the currency of corruption in Washington.
 We shouldn't do it.
 The Republican party should be ashamed of themselves. …I think we've got $30 trillion in debt and people are tired of the swamp and the GOP should be ashamed of itself, if it jumps headfirst right back into the swamp."
 He signed and circulated a letter along with 17 other members of his conference promising never to request earmarks for their districts.

 Antitrust

 In 2022, Roy was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.